schmittjoh/serializer/Resources/doc/index.rst

 Lifecycle Callbacks
 ~~~~~~~~~~~~~~~~~~~
 If you need to run some custom logic during the serialization process, you can use
-one of these lifecycle callbacks: @PerSerialize, @PostSerialize, or @PostDeserialize
+one of these lifecycle callbacks: @PreSerialize, @PostSerialize, or @PostDeserialize

 Annotations
 -----------